binary-manu/arch-ansible/README.md

       - manu

 Initial users to create.
 They will all be added to the wheel group and allowed to call sudo (with password).
+Password for individual users (including root) can be set in `roles/users/defaults/main.yaml`.

     global_timezone: Europe/Rome
     global_locale: it_IT.UTF-8